GoogleCloudPlatform/cloud-build-notifiers/bigquery/README.md

 ## Dataset and table setup

 The BQ notifier initializes datasets and tables automatically.
-Dataset identifiers in the BigQuery Notifier config can refer to already existing or nonexistent datasets.
+Dataset identifiers in the BigQuery Notifier config can refer to existing or nonexistent datasets.

 Table identifiers in the BigQuery Notifier config can refer to either:
 1. A nonexistent table (will be created upon deployment of the notifier)